 Tolling is essentially the recovery of a fee from users of a facility to cover the capital building, operation and maintenance costs of the road.
 In many cases toll roads have been given to private operators to Design, Build, Finance and Operate (DBFO) or to operate as a concession for a particular period of time.
 Other schemes may have a more demand management-led set of objectives, of managing travel demand by car and the consequential congestion when demand (for travel by car) out-strips the supply (of road space).
 So it is clear that the policies of road user charging could differ by location and by road type.
-Over time the policies of road user charging may change, for example from no charging (free at the point of use) to area-wide charging or perhaps the addition of a single charged-for High Occupancy & Toll (HOT) lane alongside general travel lanes.
+Over time the policies of road user charging or perhaps the addition of a single charged-for High Occupancy & Toll (HOT) lane alongside general travel lanes.

 The policy objectives of each scheme will be different so it is reasonable to assume that the measures of success for each policy will be different.
 This paper identifies the various feasible policy options and progressively links them to metrics and performance measures by which a charging scheme can be rated for its efficiency and attainment of scheme objectives.
-An understanding of these measures and when they should and should not apply can help scheme designers make investment decisions, enable the value of third party services to be assessed alongside internally-developed services (e.g. the 'make / buy decision), enable schemes to be compared and measure the incremental cost of adding a charged road or area into an existing network of charged roads or areas.